abhisheksingh87/starter-cookbook/content/recipes-non-reactive/configure-mongodb.md

      }
     ```

 1. Create new class `MongoDBConfiguration`.
-This class will extend `AbstractReactiveMongoConfiguration`.
+This class will extend `AbstractMongoClientConfiguration`.
-   The purpose of this class is to load MongoDB connection url and database and configure `ReactiveMongoDBTemplate`
+   The purpose of this class is to load MongoDB connection url and database.

     ```java
     @Configuration
     @AllArgsConstructor
-    public class MongoDBConfiguration extends AbstractReactiveMongoConfiguration {
+    public class MongoDBConfiguration extends AbstractMongoClientConfiguration {

         private static final String CONNECTION_URL = "mongodb://%s/%s";